 You can also customize your bladder infection home remedy regimen with additional or alternative herbs:

 For herbs we love and support our affiliate, Mountain Rose Herbs.
-All the links above go to their shop.
+Most links above go to their shop.

-If your symptoms persist or reoccur frequently, if you're pregnant or nursing, if you're treating anyone non-communicative (elderly, infants, toddlers, very ill, etc), if you're getting constant infections, or your symptoms include fever, nausea, vomiting, chills or pain near your kidneys, these are all signs to seek a doctor.
+ANY bladder infection home remedy has its limits.
+If your symptoms persist past a day or reoccur frequently, if you're pregnant or nursing, if you're wanting to treat anyone non-communicative (elderly, infants, toddlers, very ill, etc), if you're getting constant or chronic infections, or your symptoms include fever, nausea, vomiting, chills, or pain near your kidneys, these are all signs to see a doctor PRONTO.

 Remember frequent, untreated, or mistreated infections (or even treating for the wrong kind of bacteria) can cause serious long-term damage to your urinary tract, including your bladder and kidneys.
 It can result in scarring, and even cancer or (rarely) death.

 Take your health seriously!
 Know when a bladder infection home remedy is warranted and when it's not.
 Know your body.
 And know your doctor well.
-Choose one you trust deeply, who doesn't like to prescribe antibiotics (so you can trust when they do), and who supports seeking natural and alternative remedies whenever possible.
+Choose one you trust deeply, who doesn't overprescribe antibiotics (so you can trust when they do), and who supports seeking natural and alternative remedies whenever possible.

 (P.S.
 If you do choose to take an antibiotic, be sure to follow it with a regimen of probiotics for at least 6 months to completely restore the good bacteria to your system.